MicrosoftDocs/biztalk-docs/biztalk/core/windows-sharepoint-services-adapter-properties-reference.md

 |**SPECIAL**|N/A|

 > [!NOTE]
->  All properties exist under the http://schemas.microsoft.com/BizTalk/2006/WindowsSharePointServices-properties namespace and are accessible from an orchestration or send port filter using the `WSS.<WSS_Property_Name>` syntax.
+>  All properties exist under the http://schemas.microsoft.com/BizTalk/2006/WindowsSharePointServices-properties<!-- URL is unavailable --> namespace and are accessible from an orchestration or send port filter using the `WSS.<WSS_Property_Name>` syntax.

 ## Property list